-The 12 year-old translocated populations of Arenaria grandiflora showed 80% of genotypes resulting from admixed (nonlocal-local) crosses.
+The 12-year-old translocated populations of Arenaria grandiflora show 80% of genotypes resulting from admixed (nonlocal-local) crosses.
 The local genetic pool was preserved (Zavodna et al. 2015).
 In translocated populations of Arnica montana, 25-68% of the F1 generation resulted from admixture between differentiated seed sources, indicating extensive pollen flow (Van Rossum et al. 2020).
-In Castilleja levisecta, there was indication of mixed parentage between seed sources in reintroduced populations (St. Clair et al. 2020).
+In Castilleja levisecta, there was an indication of mixed parentage between seed sources in reintroduced populations (St. Clair et al. 2020).

-5.B.
-Guidelines for estimating admixture in the newly produced generations sources or to the first generation hybrids (Van Rossum et al. 2020); by calculating a hybrid index for each individual (Zavodna et al. 2015); by performing a principal coordinate analysis (using the axis values as estimators), and/or by parentage analyses (Peakall & Smouse 2006; Flanagan & Jones 2019).

-The (admixed) origin of newly established individuals can be estimated by performing Bayesian clustering analyses (Pritchard et al. 2000; St. Clair et al. 2020), which can be followed by a simulation allowing the assignment of the offspring genotypes to one of the
+The possibly admixed origin of newly established individuals can be estimated by performing Bayesian clustering analyses (Pritchard et al. 2000; St. Clair et al. 2020), by calculating a hybrid index for each individual (Zavodna et al. 2015), by performing a principal coordinate analysis (with axis values as estimators), or by conducting a parentage analysis (Peakall & Smouse 2006; Flanagan & Jones 2019).
+Bayesian clustering analyses can also be followed by a simulation that allows the assignment of offspring genotypes to one of the sources or to the first-generation hybrids (Van Rossum et al. 2020).